TautvisStan/WEMods/AcceptAllProposals/README.md

+Now works with the new dialog system.

-Hold N during the dialogue to force anyone accept matches/partners/managers.
+Hold N during the dialogue to force anyone accept your requests.